What’s the distinction between fiction and fraud?

 - The story of the subject and/or of the artist we’ve left uncoded, so that formatting does not get in the way of narrative.
 In this case, Dr. Wilhelm A.K.E.
 Reinhardt is an invented character for the Northwest Iowa Normal School story.
 Ms Knox’s information, however, is as truthful as limited research can make it.

-- REMEMBER: Italicized information is fictional or uncertain.
+- REMEMBER: Italicized information is fictional, ambiguous, or uncertain.
+When that graphic convention gets in the way, we’ll reconsider.

 Many of the early entries were more fully developed as parts of contributing stories.
 In the case of living artists, we’ve alerted them to their inclusion here and honored any reservation on their part.
-I must confess to increasing laziness recently, with the intent to come back at a later date.
-But, as they say on Broadway, “I don’t care what you say about my performance, as long as you spell my name right.”
+I must confess to increasing laziness in that score lately, with the intent to come back later.
+But, as they say on Broadway, “I don’t care what you think about my performance, as long as you spell my name right.”

-Suffice to say, art is included here because we think it’s good.
+Suffice to say, a piece of art is included here because we think it’s good, i.e., worth looking at.
+Or does it simply suffice?